muratk5n/thirdwave/en/index.md

 FDR was against the creation of Israel.
 Later Truman ok'd the idea.. but we know his entire IRel team was against the idea, to a man.
 Hell even the Brits were against it at the time.
 Imagine that!
-Colonizers who caused upwards of millions in India alone via a simple act of partition - against.
+Colonizers who caused upwards of millions of deaths in India alone via a simple act of partition - against.

 ---